When is a saint not a "saint"?

-This issue of "canonization" can be sometimes confusing.
-Saints are saints are saints whether officially set in the list (canon) of saints or as defined by a holy life.
-So many of the early martyrs are unknown yet are saints; so many everyday people who have never had anyone to plead their cause are saints; so many garnished praise and honor during their lifetimes such that they were immediately declared to be saints by those around them.
+This issue of "canonization" can be confusing even to those of us who practice it.
+Saints are saints are saints whether officially set in the list ("canon" -- hence "canonization" or being added to the "list") of saints or as simply defined by a holy life.
+So many of the early martyrs are unknown yet are saints; so many everyday people who have never had anyone to plead their cause to be added to the "official" list are saints; so many garnished praise and honor during their lifetimes for their holiness such that they were immediately declared to be saints by those around them because it was obvious to the most casual observer.

 Officially declaring someone a saint means that we have scrutinized their lives and their deaths and determined that they continue to work for the salvation of the world.
 Officially we seek that answer in miracles attributed to their intercession.
 It is for their works in life that we additionally declare them Fathers or Doctors.

-To be declared a saint is to acknowledge that the life someone has led has put them fully into the presence of God.
+To be declared a saint is for us to acknowledge that the life someone has led has put them fully into the presence of God at their personal judgment.
 They fit the description from the Revelation of John of those surrounding the throne.

 Fulbert falls into that category because he has never been officially added to the canon, but his designation of saint by the local population is sanctioned by the Church and allows them to celebrate his day today.
-This is true of so many local saints of which we have never heard, including people like my grandmother.
-I seem to remember an saying that I cannot attribute to anyone in particular that "we are all saints or on our way to becoming saints" or something like that.
+This is true of so many local saints of which we have never heard, including people like my grandmother: perhaps not perfect but brought to perfection.
+I seem to remember a saying that I cannot attribute to anyone in particular that "we are all saints or on our way to becoming saints" or something like that.
 The apostle John reminds us of this: "we shall be like him, for we shall see him as he is."
 (1 John 3:2)

 You choirs of new Jerusalem,